 First Public Examination

 All students are required to pass the First Public Examination, referred to as Moderations (Mods), Honour Moderations (Honour Mods) or Preliminary Examinations (Prelims), depending on your course.
 To pass Honour Mods, a student will need to achieve an Honours classification, not just a pass degree level (see Academic Disciplinary procedures and Non-Academic Disciplinary procedures).
 These examinations will usually be taken in either Hilary or Trinity term of the first year; although for Classics they are taken in Hilary term of the second year.
 A second sitting of the First Public Examination will usually be held one term after the normal sitting, but those students who are already on academic probation will not be permitted to re-sit.
 Students may not resit more than once.
 Every year, one or two students may fail at this point.
 Students who fail, or who under-perform at this level, are often simply not suited to their chosen course, and they successfully transfer to other good universities.

 Part 1 Final Honours Schools Examinations

 Various courses (mainly in the sciences) have part of their final examinations in the second and/or third year which contributes a percentage of the marks toward the final degree classification.
 There is no timetabled second sitting for such examinations, so students who are unable to sit these examinations for medical reasons might need to take a complete year out.
 The College’s permission is required for this, and there will normally need to be serious medical grounds for this to be granted.
-If you have any concerns about your fitness to take an examination you should contact the College Nurse or the Acting Head of Welfare in the first instance.
+If you have any concerns about your fitness to take an examination you should contact the College Nurse or the Heads of Wellbeing in the first instance.